quizinc-nitd/quizink/content/about/index.md

 title = "About Us"
 +++

-This is the e-magazine of QuizInc, the offical quizzing club of NIT Durgapur.
+This is the e-magazine of QuizInc, the official quizzing club of NIT Durgapur.

 The website is powered by [Hugo](https://gohugo.io/) and is hosted on [GitHub Pages](https://pages.github.com/).